isomerpages/govtech-stp/_work-pass-holder-lane/foreign-domestic-workers-fdws-and-confinement-nannies-cns/frequently-asked-questions.md

 You and your FDW or CN should take note of the risks, including contracting infectious diseases like COVID-19 from the person she is sharing room with.
 If any of them tests positive for COVID-19, their Stay-Home Notice (SHN) may be extended.
 In this case, there may be additional costs for her stay and medical related procedures.

-[Note] The room sharing request is subject to the availability of twin rooms at the dedicated SHN facility, which are limited, and room allocation by the facility operator upon check-in.
-If she is able to share a room, the cost of her stay will be $1,000 including GST.
-Otherwise, the standard rate of $1,500 including GST will apply.
+<u>[Note]</u> The room sharing request is subject to the availability of twin rooms and whether there is another worker with the same travel history as your FDW/CN.

+If she is able to share a room, the cost of her stay will be $1,500 including GST.
+Otherwise, the standard rate of $2,250 including GST will apply.
+The refund for the excess amount paid will be processed within 3 weeks of her check-out from the dedicated facility.
+The refund will be made to the credit card used for payment during the entry application.

 If you and your FDW/CN are agreeable to proceed with the room sharing request, please complete these actions: